Soccer in New South Wales: Other Leagues

 Other leagues which are supervised by Northern New South Wales Football include Hunter Valley Football, Macquarie Football, Newcastle Football, Football Mid North Coast and Football Far North Coast.

+Other state affiliations

+A number of clubs in southern New South Wales are affiliated with Football Victoria, including Deniliquin Wanderers and Echuca Moama Border Raiders, both of whom are currently playing in the Bendigo Amateur Soccer League.
+Clubs in Yass, Queanbeyan and Cooma are affiliated with Capital Football, while those in Murwillumbah and Tweed Heads play in Football Queensland competitions.
+Football in Broken Hill is under the auspices of Football South Australia.

 Cup Competitions

 Following is an incomplete list of Cup competitions in New South Wales.

 The Waratah Cup

 The Waratah Cup is a statewide knockout competition open to men's teams from the NSW Premier, Super, Division 1 and Conference Leagues as well as local Association men's teams.
 Since 2014 preliminary rounds have been used to determine the NSW entrants to the national FFA Cup knockout competition.